Lazarus (Japanese TV series): Members

 A 23-year-old Nigerian man who is intellectual and the coordinator of the Lazarus team.
 He has great physical abilities and stays calm and collected under pressure.
 He is sensitive and delicate, paying attention to the small details.
 He also has a high level of pride.
 In college, he majored in physics as a student and once looked up to Dr. Skinner as a role model before the Hapna revelation.
+During his collaboration within Lazarus, he develops a friendly, playful relationship with Axel, even jokingly rejecting him during one of the dialogues.